history-lab/archiving-digital-records/02-pdf-motivation.md

 paginate: true
 ---
 <!-- _class: lead -->
-# Why focus on PDFs?
+# Why PDFs?
 ---
 # Exercise 1
 * What do you think of when you think PDF?
-    * Take two minutes to list the attributes and characteristics of PDFs
+    * List the attributes and characteristics of PDFs (2 minutes)
 ---
 # Ben's List
 * 21st-century paper